defenxor/dsiem/docs/event_processing.md

   * Logstash processing pipeline progresses from input ⟶ filter ⟶ output.
 More detail on this can be found on the Logstash documentation on <a href="https://www.elastic.co/guide/en/logstash/current/pipeline.html">how it works</a>.

   * Logstash <a href="https://discuss.elastic.co/t/logstash-priority-order-when-using-multiple-config-files/80507">reads configuration files in alphabetical order</a>.
-Dsiem <a href="https://github.com/defenxor/dsiem/tree/master/deployments/docker/conf/logstash/conf.d">example configuration files</a> use this fact to contruct the appropriate pipeline.
+Dsiem <a href="https://github.com/defenxor/dsiem/tree/master/deployments/docker/conf/logstash/conf.d">example configuration files</a> use this fact to constructs the appropriate pipeline.

 With that in mind, let's break down how event flows throughout the system.